pipelight/doc.pipelight/other_topics/why_detailed.md

 # Why another CICD tool ?

+Going through the software philosophy will for sur help you understand the technical choices involved.

-## The software nindo(philosophy)
+## The nindo (philosophy)

-Pipelight follows some crucial guidelines:

-- keep execution fast
-- distribute lightweight binaries
-- transparent in its logs and error messages
-- beeing open-source
-- and sovereign

-## The Automation for everyone
+### The Automation for everyone

 Pipelight ought to be the fastest and least painfull solution to set up if you seek to automate things.